JamesClarke7283/MIDI-to-sound/README.md

-# MIDIPlayer
+# MIDI To Sound
-Play your MIDI files through a soundfont file of your choosing.
+Convert MIDI files to a MP3 with a soundfont file.